Frankston City Council

-The site currently did not have a formal drainage legal point of discharge either as the existing courts were permeable and relied on the natural underlying sands to infiltrate any rainwater that lands on the court surface.
+The site did not have a formal drainage legal point of discharge, as the existing courts were permeable and relied on the natural underlying sands to infiltrate any rainwater landing on the court surface.

-SPROTENG proposed two alternatives for the court pavement; a flexible asphalt pavement with a stain blocker layer over the asphalt and a rigid concrete pavement.
+SPORTENG proposed two alternatives for the court pavement: a flexible asphalt pavement with a stain blocker layer over the asphalt, and a rigid concrete pavement.
 Council adopted the concrete court pavement option as it removed the potential for any rust stains on the acrylic from impurities in the asphalt layer.

-To minimise excavation works across the site, the design removed the free draining layers of the existing en-tout-cas courts and built up from the exposed subbase material.
-By doing this the waste disposed from site was significantly reduced helping to reduce the project carbon footprint.
+To minimise excavation works across the site, the design removed the free draining layers of the existing en-tout-cas courts, and built up from the exposed subbase material.
+By doing this the waste disposed from site was significantly minimised, helping to reduce the project's carbon footprint.

 The overall $4.2m upgrade to create a regional tennis hub in Frankston was successfully delivered by late 2019.
 All courts meet the ITF requirements and have allowed both the Frankston and Frankston East tennis club to play tennis on high-quality tennis courts.

 “A modernised Centenary Park tennis facility will become a major asset to the local community and region as an attractive location for competitions, encouraging increased membership and participation while retaining a piece of Frankston City’s sporting history for generations to come” said Frankston City Mayor Michael O’Reilly.